imgag/aiDIVA/README.md

 ## Pathogenicity prediction
-There are two random forest models that are used in AIdiva to predict the pathogenicity of a given variant.
+There are two random forest models that are used in aiDIVA to predict the pathogenicity of a given variant.
 One for SNP variants and the other for inframe InDel variants.
 The training data of the two models consists of variants from Clinvar combined with additional variants from HGMD that are not present in Clinvar.

-The scripts used to train the models can be found in the following GitHub repository: [AIdiva-Training](https://github.com/imgag/AIdiva-Training)
+The scripts used to train the models can be found in the following GitHub repository: [aiDIVA-Training](https://github.com/imgag/aiDIVA-Training)

 _Frameshift_ variants will get the no score, whereas _synonymous_ variants always get the lowest score 0.0